cbmira01/FeatureRanking/doc/INSTRUCTIONS.md

           pyopencl-2021.2.2+cl12-cp39-cp39-win32.whl

     - Install the wheel.
 This action will replace the Conda package version of PyOpenCL.
-Make sure the feature_reduction environment is still activated, and that you are positioned in FeatureReduction project root: pip install C:\Users\your-user-name\...\Downloads\<wheel-name>.whl
+Make sure the feature_ranking environment is still activated, and that you are positioned in FeatureRanking project root: pip install C:\Users\your-user-name\...\Downloads\<wheel-name>.whl

     - Try the quick test again.
 If you still see problems, try other pip wheels